harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-dns-chaos.md

 ### Run DNS chaos with match scheme

-It determines whether the DNS query should exactly match the targets or can be a substring.
+It specifies whether the DNS query should exactly match the targets or can be a substring.
 Tune it by using the `MATCH_SCHEME` environment variable.

 Use the following example to tune it: